qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 ..........................

-The drag and drop designer allows you to create a form with several containers (tabs or groups) to present the attribute fields, as shown for example in :numref:`figure_fields_form`.
+The drag and drop designer allows you to create a form with several containers (tabs or groups) to present the attribute fields or other widgets that are not directly linked to a particular field (like the HTML/QML widgets or the :ref:`actions_menu` defined for the layer), as shown for example in :numref:`figure_fields_form`.

 .. _figure_fields_form: